 3. Recovery Plan For Support And Assistance - A recovery plan can help get your business up and running (and generating revenue) after disaster strikes.
 Here are 4 things your plan should include:

 Now that you've defined your plan, it's time to put it into action.
 Here's a few tips to make it a success:

 Disaster plans aren't as common as they should be.
 Why?

 Check out these articles that can guide your business's disaster planning:

 If you take the time to think about these things in advance, you’ll find that the response and recovery process is less stressful, and often less costly to your business.

 We're here to help before, during and after a disaster.
 Reach out to your Cat dealer for rental power and equipment, maintenance and more.
 For insurance questions and claims, contact our team at Cat Financial.

 Cat Financial’s Customer Care Program offers assistance to eligible customers whether it’s natural disaster or COVID-19.Learn More

 Colour-coded equipment is used to create a safer work environment at a data centre in Switzerland.Learn More

-Michelle Walker has dedicated herself to addressing mental health in the construction industry.
-See her efforts to help workers cope with their stressful work environments.Learn More
+Michelle Walker is dedicated to addressing mental health issues in the construction industry.
+Her goal is to provide workers on any jobsite the resources they need.Learn More

 A customized operator training course from Caterpillar is helping Morgan Corp. increase profits, safety & productivity one jobsite at a time.Learn More